rabbitsf/yyPlayer/README.md

-# yyPlayer – Beautiful Offline Music Player
+# yyPlayer – Beautiful Offline Media Player

-`yyPlayer` is a feature-rich, offline iOS music player with a stunning UI that lets you organize, import, and play your music collection with ease.
-Supports local audio files (MP3 & M4A) with multiple import methods including a WiFi upload server.
+`yyPlayer` is a feature-rich, offline iOS media player with a stunning UI that lets you organize, import, and play your music and video collection with ease.
+Supports local audio files (MP3 & M4A) and video files (MP4, MOV, M4V & 3GP) with multiple import methods including a WiFi upload server.

 ## ✨ Key Features

-### 🎵 Music Library Management
+### 🎵 Media Library Management
-- **Folder-based organization** – Create, rename, and delete folders to organize your music
+- **Folder-based organization** – Create, rename, and delete folders to organize your music and videos
-- **Beautiful gradient UI** – Modern interface with decorative music-themed elements throughout
+- **Beautiful gradient UI** – Modern interface with decorative music and video-themed elements throughout
-- **Smart navigation** – Music icons next to each folder for easy identification
+- **Smart navigation** – Icons next to each file for easy identification (music notes for audio, film icons for video)
-- **Swipe gestures** – Swipe left to delete folders or individual songs
+- **Swipe gestures** – Swipe left to delete folders or individual media files

 ### 📤 Multiple Import Methods

-#### 1. **WiFi Upload Server** (NEW!)
+#### 1. **WiFi Upload Server**
-Upload music directly from your computer via web browser:
+Upload music and videos directly from your computer via web browser:
 - Tap **Upload** button on the home screen
 - Toggle the server ON to start
 - View your device's IP address
 - Open the provided URL in any browser on the same WiFi network
 - **Create new folders** directly from the web interface
-- **Drag & drop** multiple MP3/M4A files at once
+- **Drag & drop** multiple audio/video files at once
 - **Real-time progress bars** show upload status for each file
 - **Upload completion notifications** when finished
+- **Screen stays awake** while server is running (prevents auto-lock)

 #### 2. **Files App Import**
 - Tap **Import** on the home screen